aimfeld/ZendDiCompiler/README.md

 ```

 # Usage

+## Dependency injection container vs. service locator

+Is DiWrapper a dependency injection container (DiC) or a service locator (SL)?
+Well, that depends on where you use it.
+DiWrapper can be used as a DiC to [create your controllers](#using-diwrapper-to-create-a-controller) in your module class
+and inject the controller dependencies from outside.
+This is [the recommended way] by experts like Mark Seemann and others.

+As soon as you inject the DiWrapper itself into your controllers and other classes, you are using it as a service locator.
+In my opinion, it is very convenient to inject the DiWrapper as a single dependency into ZF2 controller classes which means using it as a service locator,
+(just like `Zend\ServiceManager` is typically used).
+I think that ZF2 controllers are designed in a way that makes it difficult to respect
+the [Single Responsibility Principle (SRP)](http://en.wikipedia.org/wiki/Single_responsibility_principle), that's why you'll
+quickly end up with a lot of controller dependencies, even if you use controller plugins.

+## Configuration

 DiWrapper uses standard [Zend\Di configuration](http://framework.zend.com/manual/2.1/en/modules/zend.di.configuration.html)
 (which is not well documented yet).
 To make things easier, see [example.config.php](https://github.com/aimfeld/di-wrapper/blob/master/config/example.config.php) for